jensenlawrence/pyxiv/README.md

 # pyxiv

 ## Description
 `pyxiv` is a Python library that interfaces with the [arXiv API](https://info.arxiv.org/help/api/user-manual.html), allowing for papers to be searched for and downloaded using Python scripts.
-The library is light-weight and geared towards simple use cases (e.g. automating a weekly download of all the papers about your favourite topic that have been submitted in the past week).
+The library is lightweight and geared towards simple use cases (e.g. automating a weekly download of all the papers about your favourite topic that have been submitted in the past week).

 ## Installation
 This library is currently not on PyPI, but can be cloned directly from GitHub.
 This library has two external dependencies: [requests](https://requests.readthedocs.io/en/latest/) and [feedparser](https://feedparser.readthedocs.io/en/latest/); all other dependencies are part of the Python Standard Library.